-Enniskillen’s newest hotel, the 4* Westville is conveniently central and within easy walking distance of the town’s shops and attractions.
-It’s on a compact site close to the road (parking at the rear), so don’t expect a garden setting, but the smart contemporary interior is well organised and well finished with equal appeal to business and leisure guests.
+Hands on owner-management is a big plus at this conveniently central four star hotel.
+Within easy walking distance of Enniskillen’s shops and attractions, it’s on a compact site close to the road (parking at the rear), so don’t expect a garden setting, but the smart contemporary interior is well organised and well finished with equal appeal to business and leisure guests.

 The reception area is not huge, but – as elsewhere in the hotel – makes up in friendliness and helpfulness anything that may be lacking in space, which has wisely been reserved for more important areas, notably The WV Bar (where good informal food is served) and The Terrace Restaurant (see below).